demetrodon/lynda-translator-srt/README.md

 # lynda-translator-srt

-This is a Ruby library for translate the transcript courses lynda.com to other languages.
+This is a Ruby library for translating the transcript courses lynda.com to other languages.
 Current functionality includes **Google Translate**.

 ## Installation